Joshua5454/Student-Grade-Management-System/README.md

 A Java console application that manages student records and grades using object-oriented programming principles.

+## Overview

+This project demonstrates Java programming concepts including object-oriented design, ArrayLists, file handling, and user input management.
+The application allows users to create student records, assign grades, view information, and store data for future use.
 ## Features

 - Add new students